Constitutional changes mean the new parliament will have more power

 But critics, who have coalesced into the “Georgian Dream” alliance led by billionaire businessman Bidzina Ivanishvili, say reform is only skin-deep, charging that Saakashvili is pulling all the levers of Soviet-style “administrative measures.”
 They have raised concerns about a level playing field for the opposition during this election, alleging harassment and limitations on their access to the media.

-For his part, Saakashvili refers to the opposition leader Ivanishvili as that "big money guy."
+For his part, Saakashvili has referred to the opposition leader Ivanishvili as that “big money guy.”

-The president accuses Ivanishvili of wanting to "buy the whole system," and sees the hand of Russia behind him, with which Georgia fought a brief but bitter war four years ago.
+The president accused Ivanishvili of wanting to “buy the whole system,” and said he saw behind him the hand of Russia.

-The president said he is concerned with the amount of wealth that Ivanishvili made in Russia, and that that money is being used to influence the elections.
+The president said he was concerned by the amount of wealth that Ivanishvili has accrued in Russia, and whether that money was used to influence the elections.